 Add in the vanilla and the other spices.
-If you are concerned about the spiciness, add only 1/8 a tsp of the cayenne pepper and taste it, adding more slowly.
+If you are concerned about the spiciness, add only 1/8 teaspoon of the cayenne pepper and taste it, adding more slowly.

 After everything is thoroughly combined, immediately pour the fudge into the pan.
-Allow it at least four hours to set in the refrigerator.
+Allow it at least 4 hours to set in the refrigerator.

 did you make this